long2ice/synch/README.md

 user = root
 password = 123456

-# sync schema test from mysql
+# sync schema, format with mysql.schema, each schema for one section.
 [mysql.test]
 # multiple separated with comma
 tables = test